🏺 Maurya & Gupta Empires in UP

 The Gupta Empire — Golden Age of India (320 — 550 CE)

-The Gupta Empire is called the “Golden Age of India” because of unparalleled achievements in science, art, literature, and philosophy.
-Though the capital was at Pataliputra, UP was the cultural and artistic heartland of the empire.
+The Gupta Empire is often called the "Golden Age of India" because of major achievements in science, art, literature, and philosophy.
+Many of the most important Gupta inscriptions, temples, sculptures, and urban centres are linked with present-day UP.

 Key Gupta Rulers